asterisk/testsuite/README.txt

         # met.
         - python : 'yaml'

+        # A 'module' dependency is an Asterisk module that must be loaded by
+        # Asterisk in order for this test to execute.
+If the module is not loaded,
+        # the test will not execute.
+        - module : 'app_dial'

         # 'custom' dependency can be anything.
 Checking for this dependency is
         # done by calling a corresponding method in the Dependency class in
         # runtests.py.
 For example, if the dependency is 'ipv6', then the
         # depend_ipv6() method is called to determine if the dependency is met.
         - custom : 'ipv6'
         - custom : 'fax'
+    testconditions: # OPTIONAL
+        #
+        # List of overrides for pre-test and post-test conditions.
+If a condition is
+        # defined for a test, the configuration of that condition in the test overrides
+        # the setting defined in the global test configuration file.
+        #
+        -   # Check for thread usage in Asterisk.
+Any threads present in Asterisk after test
+            # execution - and any threads that were detected prior to test execution
+            # that are no longer present - will be flagged as a test error.
+            name: 'threads'
+            #
+            # Disable execution of this condition.
+This setting applies to any defined condition.
+            # Any other value but 'False' will result in the condition being executed.
+            enabled: 'False'
+            #
+            # Execute the condition, but expect the condition to fail
+            expectedResult: 'Fail'
+            #
+            # The thread test condition allows for certain detected threads to be
+            # ignored.
+This is a list of the thread names, as reported by the CLI
+            # command 'core show threads'
+            ignoredThreads:
+                - 'netconsole'
+                - 'pbx_thread'
+        #
+        -   # Check for SIP dialog usage.
+This looks for any SIP dialogs present
+            # in the system before and after a run; if any are present and are not
+            # scheduled for destruction, an error is raised.
+            name: 'sip-dialogs'
+            #
+            # In addition to checking for scheduled destruction, a test can request that
+            # certain entries should appear in the SIP history.
+If the entries do not
+            # appear, an error is raised.
+            sipHistoryRequirements:
+                - 'NewChan'
+                - 'Hangup'
+        #
+        -   # Check for held locks in Asterisk after test execution.
+A lock is determined to
+            # be in potential error if threads are detected holding mutexes and waiting on
+            # other threads that are also holding mutexes.
+            name: 'locks'
+        #
+        -   # Check for active channels in Asterisk.
+If active channels are detected, flag
+            # an error
+            name: 'channels'
+            #
+            # The number of allowed active channels that can exist when the condition is checked.
+            # If the number of channels detected is greater than this value, an error is raised.
+            # By default, this value is 0.
+            allowedchannels: 1
+        #
+        -   # Check for active file descriptors in Asterisk.
+File descriptors detected before
+            # test execution are tracked throughout the test; if any additional file descriptors
+            # after test execution are detected, the test condition fails.
+            name: 'file-descriptors'

 --------------------------------------------------------------------------------